In this chapter, we will discuss configuring forms for business users.

 The application shows form parameters at the ribbon:

-You may configure what parameters in what order to show and what members to use as values.
+You can configure what parameters in what order to show and what members to use as values.

 Activate the Parameters table view to show related columns:

-You may reorder parameters using the parameter_index column (shown as param in column 4).
+You can reorder parameters using the parameter_index column (shown as param in column 4).

-Also, you may remove the parameter from the ribbon clearing the parameter_index value.
+Also, you can remove the parameter from the ribbon clearing the parameter_index value.

 In this case, you must specify the root member (column 6 shows as root).

-Also, you may change the root member, parameter_start_level, and parameter_end_level to show children of the specified parent with required levels in hierarchies.
+Also, you can change the root member, parameter_start_level, and parameter_end_level to show children of the specified parent with required levels in hierarchies.

 The example shows using the years* row set as a root member (we dismiss this change).